nguyenhuy0905/my-dotfile/README.md

   - These extensions can be installed via the [convenience script](./vscode-install-extensions.sh)

 > [!NOTE]
-> As of now, some of the extensions in the script cannot be installed.
-It is
+> As of now, some of the extensions in the script cannot be installed using
+> the VS Code version shipped by package managers (eg, `pacman`).
-> suspected that these extensions changed their names.
+> It is suspected that these extensions are only available in the proprietary
+> version of VS Code.

 ## Dependencies